 Deciding to drop the logistics system as my public website was the right decision, it allows me to spend more time on projects that I enjoy.
 And it took away the stress I was feeling about maintaining and developing the site.

 Not having time to do new projects because you are caught up in displaying and documenting your old stuff is not productive, and needed to stop.
-I still use the logistics system internally, as just that; a logistics system, so the time I put into it is not wasted.
+I still use the logistics system internally, as just that; a logistics system, so the time I put into it was not wasted.

 Moving from Jekyll to Ghost was probably a bad decision, I’m quite sure I could have made Jekyll work for me.
 But it’s easy to search for something new, instead of fixing what you have.
 Ghost was not right for my needs, but it’s a pretty impressive piece of software.